 There are two types of suspensions, in-school or out-of-school.
-No out of school suspension can exceed 10 days in length.
+No out of school suspension or inschool suspension can exceed 10 days in length.
 Students have a right to a pre suspension review conference before they are suspended unless it is unsafe to provide such an opportunity.